isabella232/core-services-learn.en/help/mobile-android-implementation/analytics.md

 ## Additional Benefits of trackState and trackAction

 In these last exercises, you were able to send data from the app into Adobe Analytics by using the trackState and trackAction APIs.
-Because the Experience Platform Mobile SDK is rooted in Launch, there are many more things that you can do in the Launch interface leveraging the code you just added.
+Because the Experience Platform Mobile SDK is rooted in Experience Platform Launch, there are many more things that you can do in the Experience Platform Launch interface leveraging the code you just added.

-In Launch you are able to create Rules triggered by the trackState and trackAction APIs, and have them execute additional actions, such as making requests to other Adobe solutions or external partners.
+In Experience Platform Launch you are able to create Rules triggered by the trackState and trackAction APIs, and have them execute additional actions, such as making requests to other Adobe solutions or external partners.

 [Next "Add Adobe Audience Manager" >](audience-manager.md)